 GIRLS: Jumper/skirt length must fall at or below the knee.
 Shirts must also fit appropriately; no excessively tight or low-cut blouses.
+Appropriate undergarments must be worn.
 Jewelry, hair styles, and hair accessories should not be distracting or showy.
 Girls cannot come to school with hair that is dyed with an unusual color scheme (for example, red, yellow, green, blue, or purple tints or tips).
 Girls in Pre-Kindergarten through sixth grade may not wear makeup.
-Girls in Pre-Kindergarten through sixth grade must wear navy or black shorts underneath their jumpers every day for modesty.
 Clear or light pink nail polish is acceptable.
+Henna or temporary tattoos are not allowed.
 Only shoes with low-heels, and closed-toes/heels, such as "Mary-Janes," are acceptable.
 Dress shoes may be brown, black or navy.
-No sandals, slippers, clogs, high heels, or chunky heels are permitted.
+No sandals, slippers, clogs, high heels, sneakers (including brown, black or navy sneakers), or chunky heels are permitted.